Jaymon/Mingo/sfMingoPlugin/README.txt

-in your databases.yml file you can use the following params under the "mingo" name:
+in your databases.yml file you can use the following params under the "mingo" namespace:

 mingo:
     class:            sfMingoDatabase # the classname you want to use to hook into symfony
     param:
       servers:
         mingo_orm: